davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

   - for end users it's the `major` version that matters, i.e. "do I have the newest features?"
   - for beta testers it’s the `build`, i.e. "is there something for me to review?"

-The other big issue was that being in (air-quotes) "beta" for so long, there was no incentive to publicly release until I felt the product was (more air-quotes) "one-dot-oh" ready.
+The other big issue was that being in (air-quotes) "beta" for so long, there was no incentive to publicly release until I felt the product was (air-quotes) "one-dot-oh" ready.
 What I should have done was concentrate on regular stable releases, and communicated properly what each release was about.

 ## Bringing it all together